metaseed/metaGo/README.md

 * select line up/down.
 * compatible with the vim plugins. 😊

 > if you like this tool, and using Windows, you may also be interested in my other tool: [**metaTool**](https://github.com/metatool/metatool). (release soon) 😉
 > with metatool running with it's metakeyboard plugin, you just using the 61 keys main keyboard area to type any key you want.
 >
 > i.e. to jump next blank line in the document, currently the default trigger is <kbd>Alt</kbd>+<kbd>End</kbd>, now you could use<kbd>LAlt</kbd>+<kbd>;</kbd>, because <kbd>LAlt</kbd>+<kbd>;</kbd> is expanded to <kbd>Alt</kbd>+<kbd>end</kbd>

 ### Metajump: go to any character on screen
 1. type <kbd>Alt</kbd>+<kbd>/</kbd> to tell I want to *go* somewhere.
 (Triger)
 2. type the characters(stands for the target location) on screen, metaGo will show you some codes(candidate target locations) encoded with character. (you could hold the <kbd>/</kbd>(configurable) to hide the location decorators, release to show again)
-3. you could continue type characters following the location, or type the code decoration characters, then you will *go* to that location.
+3. you could continue type characters following the target location, or type the code decoration characters, then you will *go* to that location.

-> at any time press <kbd>ESC</kbd> to cancel
+> at any time press <kbd>ESC</kbd> to cancel, <kbd>Backspace</kbd> to cancel last typed char in target-char-sequence. (<kbd>Backspace</kbd> trigers 'step cancel')

 > the <kbd>Alt</kbd>+<kbd>.</kbd> command will trigger the metaGo.gotoAfter command, the cursor will be placed after the target character;